tcqi/tcqi.github.io/src/pages/index.md

 |                                        |           |
 |--------------------------------------- | --------- |
-Here are some of my study notes (in Chinese).
+Here are some of my study notes on the basics of algebra(in Chinese).

 [Commutative Algebra](/files/notes/CA2-2025.pdf), last edited on July 2025.
 [Dedekind Domain](/files/notes/Dedekinddomain.pdf), last edited on July 2025.